 Step 1 – Create a Feature Update Policy

-To create a feature update policy, follow below steps:
+To create a feature update policy, follow the below steps:

 Deployment settings

-- Name: Provide a name of the Feature update policy
+• Name: Provide the name of the Feature update policy

-- Make update available as soon as possible – This is the default option selected, It will deploy feature update on users devices without any delay.
+• Make update available as soon as possible – This is the default option selected, It will deploy feature update on users devices without delay.

-- Make update available on a specific date – You can select a day on which you want this feature update to be availalbe for targeted devices.
+• Make update available on a specific date – You can select the day you want this feature update to be available for targeted devices.

-- Make update available gradually – You can provide a range of time to make the updates available to devices.
-Intune will automatically create a subset of target devices based on the range configured and duration mentioned between those days.
-For more Information, refer to the link: Make updates available gradually.
+• Make update available gradually – You can provide a range of time to make the updates available to devices.
+Intune will automatically create a subset of target devices based on the range configured and the duration mentioned between those days.
+For more information, refer to the link: Make updates available gradually.

 Assignments